Skip to main content

 await user.save()

-To learn how to update records, see our updating guide.
+To learn how to update records, see the updating guide.

-With records that are already in the database, making changes to that data is made trivial by Dream.
+With records that are already in the database, deleting records is made trivial by Dream:

 // in a single call